by Nebula Haze

-Help plants recover quickly by moving the grow light a few inches up, and leaving the plant alone on an 18/6 light schedule (if it's in the vegetative stage, of course, if you have a plant on a 12/12 light schedule you don't want to change it!).
+Help plants recover quickly by moving the grow light a few inches away, and leaving the plant alone on an 18/6 light schedule (if it’s in the vegetative stage, of course, if you have a plant on a 12/12 light schedule you don’t want to change it!).

-Providing relatively lower levels of light in a comfortable, temperate environment without any disturbance can help a stressed plant regain its strength and start growing fast again in just a day or two.
+Providing relatively low levels of light in a comfortable, temperate environment without any disturbance can help a stressed plant regain its strength and start growing fast again in just a day or two.
 Once your plant is healthy and growing again, put the lights back on at full strength!